top of page

 By honoring this requirement, New York provides a gold-standard safeguard that protects the patient, the family, and the medical professionals involved.

-This post was reviewed and verified by Daniel Cogan, NP
+Reviewed by Daniel Cogan, NP

 Comments